GillianMiller131/MRI_Target_Preproc/README.md

 - individual_parcellation folders: DiscretePatches  IndiPar  MatchMatrix  OrganizedData
 - individual_timeseries folders: OrganizedData

-### Run_Li_Parcellation_Job_GNM_Group.sh
+### Group Level: There are 2 options at the group level
+  1. create_group_patches: This identifies ROIs that at least 90% of subjects have based on all baseline fMRI scans (can change this % by changing MatchRate in HFR_al_noGUI_GNM.m); run this on DiscretePatches, one of the outputs of individual_parcellation.
+  2. apply_group_patches: This applies the previously identified 90% ROIs to task timeseries files from all sessions (can change this % by changing MatchRate in HFR_al_noGUI_GNM.m) to extract ROI-ROI and network-network connectivity matrices; run this on OrganizedData.

+**Data Preparation**:
+- This should be run after you have run all your subjects through the subject level li parcellation

+**Data Output**:
+- Output will be derivatives/li_parcellation/MatchRate0.9
+- Output for will be correlation matrices in ROI2ROIFC_Atlas and ROI2ROIFC_Indi; Net2Net the diagonal is within network connectivity

+## For neuromodulation targeting - Run_resample2native_GNM.sh
+This script resamples each subject's individual network parcellations to native space, then converts them from surface files to volumes to allow for viewing in Brainsight or similar softwares

 **Script Notes**:
-- Group Level: There are 2 options at the group level
-  1. create_group_patches: This identifies ROIs that at least 90% of subjects have based on all baseline fMRI scans (can change this % by changing MatchRate in HFR_al_noGUI_GNM.m)
-  2. apply_group_patches: This applies the previously identified 90% ROIs to task timeseries files from all sessions (can change this % by changing MatchRate in HFR_al_noGUI_GNM.m) to extract ROI-ROI and network-network connectivity matrices
+- The network numbers start at 2, so you need to take the network number that is 1 greater than the corresponding Yeo network number (e.g. Network 12 - FPCNb - would be the files with Network 13 and Network 17 - DMN dorsal - would be Network 18 files.

+**Software Needs**:
+- Freesurfer

 **Data Preparation**:
-- This should be run after you have run all your subjects through the individual step
+- This script needs the output of recon-all for the current subject as well as fsaverage4 (both should come out of the fMRIPrep script)
+- This script runs on the Network and Network Confidence files from the 10th iteration, found in derivatives/li_parcellation/<session id>/IndiPar/<subject id>/Iter_10

 **Data Output**:
+- derivatives/li_parcellation/<session id>/IndiPar/<subject id>/native

+## For data analysis - Run_Network_Connectivity_Summary_GNM.sh
+This script extracts the within and between network connectivity values for 2 selected networks for each fMRI scan (i.e. there are separate connectivity values for each task type) of the selected sessions

+**Script Notes**:
+- Given network names should be from this list, note this is the list in order that can be used to identify the network numbers for the native space volumes:
+      NetNames = {'Lateral_Visual', 'Primary_Visual', 'Dorsal_Motor', 'Ventral_Motor',...
+        'Visual_Association', 'Dorsal_Attention', 'Cingulo_Opercular', 'Salience',...
+        'Temporal_Lobe', 'Orbitofrontal', 'Precuneus_PCC_Posterior_DMN',...
+        'FPCN_B', 'FPCN_A', 'Lateral_Temporal', 'Medial_Temporal', ...
+        'DMN_Canonical', 'DMN_dorsal', 'Motor_hand'};

+**Software Needs**:
+- extract_selected_networks_GNM.m in <BIDs dir>/code
+- MATLAB

+**Data Preparation**:
+- This script finds all of the Net2Net_corr_z.mat files in derivatives/li_parcellation/<session id>/ROI2ROIFC_Indi

+**Data Output**:
+-A csv file in derivatives/li_parcellation named <sleected network 1>_<selected network 2>_connectivity.csv